fatimagutierrez1/Bike-Sharing-Demand-Challenge/README.md

 ## Work done
 * Data:
     * Input: train.csv file
          * datetime: hourly date + timestamp
+         * holiday: if a day is considered a holiday
          * season:  1 = spring, 2 = summer, 3 = fall, 4 = winter
-         * holiday: whether the day is considered a holiday
-         * workingday:  whether the day is neither a weekend nor holiday
+         * workingday:  the day is neither a weekend nor holiday
          * weather: 1: Clear, Few clouds, Partly cloudy, Partly cloudy, 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist, 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds, 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
-         * temp: temperature in Celsius
+         * temp: in Celsius
-         * atemp: "feels like" temperature in Celsius
+         * atemp: "feels like" temp in Celsius
-         * humidity: relative humidity
+         * humidity: its humidity
-         * windspeed: wind speed
+         * windspeed: speed of wind
          * casual: number of non-registered user rentals initiated
          * registered: number of registered user rentals initiated
          * count: number of total rentals
   * Size: 1.12 MB
-  * We are provided hourly rental data spanning two years.
+  * Hourly rental data are provided spanning two years.
 The training set is comprised of the first 19 days of each month, while the test set is from the 20th to the end of the month.
        * 6493 instances in test.csv
        * 10886 instances in train.csv
        * 6493 instances in submission.csv
 ## Clean Up
 1) Feature Engineering:
-   * Created new features from the "datetime" column, such as "date," "hour," "weekday," "month," and mapped "season" and "weather" values to descriptive categories
-   * Converted categorical variables ("hour," "weekday," "month," "season," "weather," "holiday," "workingday") to the category data type
+   * Added new features from the "datetime" column, being "date", "hour", "weekday", "month", and mapped "season" and "weather" to descriptive categories.
+Those variables were converted to the category data type

 2) Data Visualization:
-   * Plotted a matrix of missing values using msno.matrix to visualize the completeness of the data
+   * Plot matrix of the missing values by using msno.matrix to see the completness of the data
-   * Created subplots for box plots to visualize the distribution of the target variable "count" across different features
+   * Subplots for box plots to visualize the distribution of the target variable "count" across different features
-   * Box plots were created for "count" alone, "count" across seasons, "count" across hours of the day, and "count" across working days
+   * Box plots for "count" which are the total number of rentals alone, "count" across seasons, "count" across hours of the day, and "count" across working days

 3) Outlier Removal:
    * Detected and removed outliers using the criteria that the absolute difference between "count" and its mean should be within three times the stand dev